dotthis/BullsAndCows/README.md

 This project users PSR and composers Autoloading, so you'll need to run `composer install` if installing this locally.

 ### Licence
 Feel free to modify, edit or use pieces of this project in your own projects.
-I have heavily commented each file so there should be n confusion as to what's going on.
+I have heavily commented each file so there should be no confusion as to what's going on.

 #### Points of interest
 - My [PermutationGenerator](https://github.com/dotthis/BullsAndCows/blob/master/src/Generators/PermutationGenerator.php) class generates all unique permutations or a range of numbers.